jorgenfar/netlight-node-workshop/README.md

 See the entire API that `slackbots` provides [here](https://github.com/mishk0/slack-bot-api) for inspiration on what can be done using this type of Slack bots.

-Let's create a Slack bot that gives complements as an example.
+Let's create a Slack bot that gives compliments as an example.

 We start with creating a list of compliments that our bot can select from.